axin-geo/IST303TeamProject_RFx/README.md

     - json might be the best way to store our data)

-  b) (TE: one week) As a user, I want to have a Tool owner page that allows me to assign a raster function to a function owner (developer)
+  b) (TE: second week) As a user, I want to have a Tool owner page that allows me to assign a raster function to a function owner (developer)
-    1. create a SQL database with a table of columns rfx_id, owner, email, team
+    5. create a SQL database with a table of columns rfx_id, owner, email, team
-    2. create the RFX owner page
+    6. create the RFX owner page
-    3. The table uses the latest version of software to include all the rfxs up to date
+    7. The table uses the latest version of software to include all the rfxs up to date

-  c) (TE: one week) As a user, n the tool owner page, I want to be able to search and fileter based on rfx name, owner name.
+  c) (TE: third week) As a user, n the tool owner page, I want to be able to search and fileter based on rfx name, owner name.
 I want to be able to update/create owner, email and team info for raster functions.
-    1. Allow users to edit/update owner name, email and team
+    8. Allow users to edit/update owner name, email and team
-    2. a filter box on top of table to filter rows based on keyboards
+    9. a filter box on top of table to filter rows based on keyboards

-  d) (TE: two  week) (TE: two week) As a user, I want to be able to compare 2 releases ans see if there are functions, parameters added or removed from one version of the software.
+  d) (TE: fourth  week) (TE: two week) As a user, I want to be able to compare 2 releases ans see if there are functions, parameters added or removed from one version of the software.
-    1. create a comparison route page
+    10. create a comparison route page
-    2. User needs to input the base Pro version, comparing Pro version.
+    11. User needs to input the base Pro version, comparing Pro version.
 Server retreives the rfx info from the json files for requested versions.
 And do a comparison / diff. return results.

+    13. create test plan
+    14. Add testing

+   Burndown